 Per the law, “heirs” encompasses surviving spouses, children, parents, dependents, and others financially supported by the deceased.

-These are some of the damages an Idaho wrongful death lawyer may be able to help you get compensation for if your loved one has died in a truck accident:
+These are some of the damages a Boise wrongful death lawyer may be able to help you get compensation for if your loved one has died in a truck accident:

 - Funeral and Burial Expenses: Costs associated with the deceased’s funeral, burial, or cremation